March 31, 2019, 3:30 PM Ruby Diamond Concert Hall

 The TSO will partner with the Atlanta-based Morehouse College Glee Club and the Concert Choir of Florida A&M University for the performance.
 We also will enlist community singers to participate in the performance of Beethoven’s 9th Symphony, underscoring the power of community to transcend division.

-Following the first half of the concert, Leon County Sheriff Walt McNeil will lead a conversation with composer Joel Thompson, FSU Police Chief Perry, and TSO Board Members Byron Greene and Patrick Slevin.
+Following the first half of the concert, Leon County Sheriff Walt McNeil will lead a conversation with composer Joel Thompson and TSO Board Members Byron Greene and Patrick Slevin.
 Sheriff McNeil will interview these stakeholders about Thompson’s piece of music, the TSO’s decision to program it, and how shared artistic experiences impact the community as a whole.

 At the conclusion of the concert, the audience and the performers will be invited to break bread and talk with each other, as we seek to understand the complex issues raised by these human tragedies.